F1 in Schools Curriculum

 How to order your kit

-Simply download the MOU and complete your details.
-Email the completed agreement to reception@qmisolutions.com.au.
-We will then send your school the complete F1 in Schools Curriculum resources kit saved to a USB in the mail.
+Simply request a copy of the MOU, return it to our team and QMI and we will then send your school the complete F1 in Schools Curriculum resources kit saved to a USB in the mail.

 About the F1 in Schools Challenge